cynthiateeters/hap-blog-starter/content/blog/hybit-images-lab.md

   - responsive-images
 ---

-{% hapPose "laptop", "HAP exploring web image optimization", 200 %}
+{% hapPose "sconcerned-laptop", "HAP worried about 8-second load time", 400 %}

 Hey everyone!
 I just finished building my web images learning lab, and I discovered something that absolutely SHOCKED me: the difference between a fast website and a slow website can be **one single attribute on an image tag**.
 Let me tell you about it!